lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 We have created a new attribute named `vulkanModels` to hold the loaded models.
 The `loadModels` method just creates `VulkanModel` instances using the data contained in the array of `ModelData` instances.
 If you recall, this implies creating the underlying buffers and loading the data into them.

 The `render` method has been changed also.
-Prior to submitting the command buffers to the queue we call to a method named `recordCommandBuffers` to record the draw commands.
+Prior to submitting the command buffers to the queue we call to a method named `recordCommandBuffer` to record the draw commands.
 In the previous chapter, we just cleared the screen, so the command buffers could be pre-recorded, while, in this case, we record them form each frame.
 Strictly speaking, we could also pre-record them, we could just do that after the meshes have been updated.
 However, later on, in the next chapters, we will need to render the scene based on entities which may be more dynamic than the meshes.
 Keeping the recorded commands in sync with scene items may not be easy.
 Therefore, we have chosen a simple approach which just re-records them each frame.
 The usage of pre-recorded command buffers in the previous chapters was just to show that this an efficient pattern usage in Vulkan.

 In the `ForwardRenderActivity` we remove the pre-recording form the constructor.
 Also we need to create the pipeline and the shaders that will be used.